PaloAltoNetworks/flex-license-migration-lab/README.md

 7. Migrate one (1) Firewall with PanOS 10.2.3 from Flex to Flex with increasing the vCPU via Panorama

-## 5.2 Migrate all Software Firewalls
+## 5.2 Migrate Software Firewalls
 In the following section we will migrate now all Software Firewall from the NON-Flex license model to the Flex license model.
 For that we will use the Deployment profile fou created in the section [3.2 Create Fixed Deployment Profiles](#32-create-fixed-deployment-profiles).

 ### 5.2.1 Initial Migration
+In the following section you migrate all Software Firewalls from NON-Flex Licensing to Flex Licensing.

 1. Login with your PANW Credentials at the Customer Support Portal https://support.paloaltonetworks.com/
 2. In the Support Portal Change the Account Seletor to 132205 - Palo Alto Networks - Professional Services